slatedocs/slate/source/includes/inkling-reference/_curriculum.html.md

 ### Why do I use it?

 A curriculum is used to teach a concept.
-The curriculum defines what concept is being taught (see the train clause below).
+The curriculum defines what concept is being taught.
 Every concept needs a corresponding curriculum to teach it.
 A curriculum defines a set of lessons used to train the concept.

 ### How do I use it?